OSGP/Documentation/chapter1/section5.md

 - Access control
 - Unique device identification

-For every major release there will be a mandated security test.
+For every major release there will be a mandated security test initiated by Smart society services.
-The cloud hosting platform will be tested regularly by the provider.

 In cooperation with the European Network of Cyber Security (ENCS) state of the art security measures were implemented.